 When a trial judge decides to dismiss a strike allegation, the judge must enter the reason for the dismissal in the “minutes” of the court proceeding.
 This means that the judge must state his or her reasons in open court so that the court reporter can record those reasons in the transcript.

 This way, if the case is appealed, the appellate court will be able to understand why the trial judge made the decision it did and assess whether the judge abused its discretion.

 Our California Three Strikes Defense Lawyers Can Help.

-If you or a loved one has a case involving Romero Motions and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one has a case involving Romero Motions and you are looking to hire a California criminal defense attorney for representation, we invite you to contact us at Shouse Law Group.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 You also might be interested in reading our related articles

 - Violent Felonies and Juvenile Adjudications Counting As Strikes.

 We also invite you to review our articles on Common California Crimes A to Z.6